Patchouli-M/SequencingCancerFinder/README.md

 More usage for **inference**:
 ```
 python -u infer.py \
-    --ckp=<ckp_file> \   # path for pretrained model
+    --ckp=<ckp_file> \   # path for pre-trained model
     --matrix=<data_file> \ # path for data, format "tsv", "csv" and  "h5ad" are supported.
     --out=<output_file> \ # out path
     --threshold=<threshold> # threshold of inference, default=0.5.
 Recommended 0.5 for use on scRNA, 10x Visium, legacy ST and slide-seq data.
 Recommended 0.9766 for MERFISH data
 ```

-Additionally, a pre-trained model trained with 476,562 cells can also be [downloaded](https://drive.google.com/file/d/1v09bMQ5eO7YWXi6TKxPn4OZGj2rau_OE/view?usp=drive_link), and more pretrained models are being updated.
+Additionally, a pre-trained model trained with 476,562 cells can also be [downloaded](https://drive.google.com/file/d/1v09bMQ5eO7YWXi6TKxPn4OZGj2rau_OE/view?usp=drive_link), and more pre-trained models are being updated.

 ---
 ---